probablyup/esbuild-plugin-yaml/README.md

 ## Options

-You can add your own custom configuration of options to `esbuild-plugin-yaml`:
+You can add your own custom configuration of options to `@probablyup/esbuild-plugin-yaml`:

 ```js
 yamlPlugin({